DCSIMG

 Mean temperature

-CanDSC datasets include maximum and minimum temperature and total precipitation.
-From these, ECCC has calculated mean temperature datasets for all models, scenarios, and time periods.
-Python (v3.10.4) and the Xarray package (v2022.3.0) were used to calculate daily mean temperature.
-Python, Climate Data Operators (CDO) (v2.0.3), and NetCDF Operators (NCO) (v5.0.5) were used to create the monthly datasets (CDO function ‘monmean’), all in a Bourne Again SHell (Bash) environment.
+CanDSC6 datasets include maximum and minimum temperature and total precipitation.
+Using these data, ECCC calculated mean temperature datasets for all models, scenarios, and time periods.
+Daily datasets were produced with Python (v3.10.4) and the Xarray package (v2022.3.0).
+Monthly datasets were created using Python along with Climate Data Operators (CDO, v2.0.3, function ‘monmean’) and NetCDF Operators (NCO, v5.0.5).
+All processing was done in a Bourne Again SHell (Bash) environment.

 Seasonal climate indices

-12 of the 31 Climdex indices produced by PCIC are distributed on a monthly, as opposed to an annual time scale.
-For these indices, ECCC has created seasonal and annual versions calculated as seasonal/annual maximums, means, or minimums depending on the index (Table 4).
-The calculations were carried out with CDO (v2.0.3) in a Bash environment.
+Of the 31 Climdex indices produced by PCIC, 12 are available monthly instead of annually.
+For these indices, ECCC created seasonal and annual versions by calculating seasonal or annual maximums, means, or minimums depending on the index (Table 4).
+These calculations were done using CDO (v2.0.3) in a Bash environment.

 Table 4.
-List of the 12 climate indices for which seasonal and annual versions were calculated.
+List of the 12 climate indices with seasonal and annual versions.

 Seasonal/annual statistics CDO functions Indices